tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

 Client 1 [InGame]: 2024/11/15 18:04:40 Spore 536 consumed by client 1
 ```

 If you see the debug messages in the server's console, then you know it's working!
-We will be handling these messages in the next post, where we will perform some server-side validation checks and update the player's size when they consume a spore.
+We will be handling these messages next time, where we will perform some server-side validation checks and update the player's size when they consume a spore.
 But for now, let's wrap up this post.

 ## Conclusion